 (a) The company has defaulted in repayment of loan of Rs 116.73 Crore in April 2012.
 The company has entered into settlement agreement for the repayment of loan on November 13, 2018.
 As per the settlement agreement the company has agreed to make the repayment of loan by September 2021.
+However, company has again defaulted in repayment of the instalment of the loan falling due from March 2021 till September 2021 and interest thereupon.
 The company has submitted revised repayment proposal to Union Bank of India which is pending for consideration.

-- (b) The amount of repayment of debt to Union Bank of India, up to the balance sheet date of Rs.
-90.08 Crore (March 31, 2021: Rs.
-71.98 Crore) has been adjusted against the total outstanding loan liability. - (c) As per the settlement agreement with Union Bank of India, if the Company complies all the terms and conditions as per settlement agreement and subject to sanction of the revised repayment proposal, there will be a reduction in debt by Rs.
-Nil.
+(b) The amount of repayment of debt to Union Bank of India, up to the balance sheet date of Rs.
+96.58 Crore (March 31, 2022: Rs.
+90.08 Crore) has been adjusted against the total outstanding loan liability.

-(d) In view of settlement / consent terms filed with DRT or otherwise after completion of pleadings and hearing, the Original Application filed by Union Bank of India has been disposed on August 25, 2018 and the recovery proceedings by the Recovery Officer of the Hon'ble DRT was being adjourned.
-Thereafter, the Demand Notice dated 22.06.2021 and 26.08.2021 is issued by Recovery Officer and further action / hearing is pending before Hon'ble Recovery Officer.
+(c) In view of settlement / consent terms filed with DRT or otherwise after completion of pleadings and hearing, the Original Application filed by Union Bank of India has been disposed on August 25, 2018 and the recovery proceedings by the Recovery Officer of the Hon'ble DRT was being adjourned.
+Thereafter, the Demand Notice dated June 22, 2021 and August 26, 2021 is issued by Recovery Officer and further action / hearing is pending before Hon'ble Recovery Officer.